JorjMcKie/wxsimpleGUI/README.md

 import wxsimpleGUI as sg
 answer = sg.YesNoBox("Do you smoke?", "an honest answer please!") if answer:
-    print("you are reducing your life expectancy!")
+    print("you are reducing your lifetime expectancy!")
 else:
     print("I hope you didn't lie ...")
 '''